ihor-pravdin/async-worker/README.md

 # async-worker
-Async worker for running iterator on the current event loop, with 'up/down stream'.
+Async worker for running iterator on the current event loop with "*down/up execution stream*".
 Package has zero dependencies and works in browser as well.

 ## Usage

-Functions that called with 'yield' keyword inside generators should take only one argument 'callback'.
+Functions that called with `yield` keyword inside generators should take only one argument **callback**.
-Use 'curry' and 'callbackify' helpers to make suitable functions with single 'callback' arg.
+Use `curry` and `callbackify` helpers to make suitable functions with single **callback** arg.

 ```js
 const {Worker, curry, callbackify} = require('./worker');